Heather McHugh: Career

 At 29, she completed a manuscript of poems titled Dangers (1976), that was a winner of Houghton Mifflin Co.'s New Poetry Series Competition, and was published by Houghton Mifflin in 1977.
 After a Yaddo Colony fellowship in 1980, her second book, titled A World of Difference: Poems (1981), was published by Houghton Mifflin.
 McHugh was 33.
-During this time, she was a visiting professor at Warren Wilson College in the M.F.A.
-Program for Writers in North Carolina; at Columbia University in New York between 1980 and 1981; and at the University of California, Irvine in 1982.
-During 1987, she was the Holloway Lecturer at the University of California in Berkeley.
+During this time, she was a supervisor in the low-residency writing program model MFA begun by Ellen Bryant Voigt at Goddard College in Vermont, which was moved to western NC until its lapse in 2025; a visiting professor at Columbia University in New York between 1980 and 1981; and at the University of California, Irvine in 1982.
+During 1987, she was the Holloway Lecturer at the University of California, Berkeley.
 While the top journals published her poetry, some poems were also anthologized in prestigious collections, and top critics called her observations astute and noteworthy as well as courageous.

 That same year World of Difference came out, her first book of translations was published.
 Her poetry translation of Jean Follain's French work is titled D'après tout: Poems by Jean Follain (1981) and was published by Princeton University Press in the Lockhart Poetry in Translation series.
 In 1984, she became the Milliman Writer-In-Residence at the University of Washington in Seattle.
 The residency was initiated that same year, and McHugh filled the position until 2011 when she was appointed Pollock Professor of Creative Writing.
 During the 1980s, McHugh worked a great deal on translation, partly due to her alliance with her co-translator and husband at that time, who also taught at the University of Washington.
 Her translation work includes well-known international poets like Follain and Rilke, as well as Romanian Jewish poet of the Holocaust Paul Antschel, who wrote under the pseudonym Paul Celan.
 This latter translation, entitled Glottal Stop: Poems by Paul Celan, would win the Griffin International Poetry Prize.
 (See reference below.)

 Her skill in translating literature by Slavic writers became even more evident with the publication of Because the Sea Is Black: Poems of Blaga Dimitrova (1989) featuring the work of a Bulgarian poet and novelist.
 Dimitrova, one of the best-loved writers in her homeland, became the first democratically elected vice-president of her country after the fall of communism.
 McHugh translated Dimitrova's poems for Wesleyan Poetry in Translation (published by the Wesleyan University Press) with her husband, Nikolai Popov, a scholar whom she married in 1987.
 Popov, an expert in Bulgarian and knowledgeable in the German and French languages, also helped to translate Celan's poetry, which was written in German.